Introducing Nomad 7.0.200

 - Computer name (alphanumeric)

 Nomad performs automatic weighting depending on its situation, according to the criteria listed below, and stores the value in memory (not registry).
+The higher the value, the greater the probability of winning the election.

 - 61 – the agent is running on a server OS and it is not a domain controller (DC)